PencilScoop/Responsive-Modal-Window-Forms/README.md

 ## Add the modal to your page

 Open up the relevant HTML file from the demo.
-Copy and paste the modal wrap.
+Copy and paste the modal wrap to your own project.
 The modal needs to go straight after the opening <code>body</code> tag on your page.
 Here is an example:

 ```